Last Updated on November 25, 2025 by Christian Adams

 X-Ray Spex – Germ Free Adolescents (1978)

 “Oh Bondage, Up Yours” and all that.
 This record is pretty cool.
-Not a Must Hear.
+Not among the least of the must-hear albums.